 Emyr Estyn Evans

-Ireland's first Professor of geography, was the youngest of four sons and one daughter, children of the Rev George Owen Evans and his wife, Elizabeth Jones.
+Ireland's first Professor of Geography, was the youngest of four sons and one daughter, children of the Rev George Owen Evans and his wife, Elizabeth Jones.
 His father was a minister of the Presbyterian Church in Wales, and his early life was spent in the parish of Coedway, on the border of Wales near Shrewsbury where he was born on May 29th 1905.

 Educated at Welshpool County School, Evans won a scholarship to University College of Wales at Aberystwyth graduating in 1925 with first class honours in geography and anthropology.
 He gained his MA in 1931, and in 1939 was awarded a D.Sc from the same university.
 Following graduation he had planned to go to Oxford, but ill-health prevented him accepting his studentship: instead he spent his convalescence in Wiltshire, developing an appreciation of prehistoric landscapes in the company of local archaeologists.
 Later he worked for a time for his former professor, H.J.
 Fleure, as a consultant editor on the 14th Edition of the Encyclopaedia Britannica, until in 1928 he was appointed Lecturer in geography at Queen's University, Belfast.
 He spent the remainder of his professional career at Queen's, with short breaks on sabbatical in the USA, at Bowdoin College in Maine, Louisiana and Indiana.
 He was appointed Professor in 1945, and by the time of his retirement in 1969 the department he founded had become one of the largest in Britain and Ireland.
 He also helped establish archaeology and social anthropology as independent departments at Queen's, as well as the Institute of Irish Studies, a multi-disciplinary centre for postgraduate research; in 1965 he became its first Director, and remained an honorary research fellow until his death.

-In his first decade at Queen's, Evans developed his interests in prehistoric geography through survey and other excavation; with his colleague Oliver Davies he revived the Ulster Journal of Archaeology, and undertook the first systematic field survey of historic monuments, an enormous task which was published in 1940.
+In his first decade at Queen's, Evans developed his interests in prehistoric archaeology through survey and other excavation; with his colleague Oliver Davies he revived the Ulster Journal of Archaeology, and undertook the first systematic field survey of historic monuments, an enormous task which was published in 1940.
 His experience was put to use for many years as a member of the government advisory committees on historic monuments in both Northern Ireland and the Republic, and as a Trustee of the Ulster Museum.

 Through fieldwork Evans developed an intimate knowledge of the Irish countryside and the way of life of its people.
 His books, Irish Heritage (1942) and Irish Folk Ways (1957) were pioneer studies, based on first-hand knowledge and experience, and opened a whole new field for scholarly research.
 The Ulster Folk and Transport Museum, founded in 1958 was a tangible result of his work and he served as a trustee for many years.
 The journal Ulster Folklife, first published in 1955, was another initiative, catering for the growing professional and lay interest in the subject.